 With devotion, attention, love, and care, the inner becomes outer.

-By externalizing our experience onto paper, we give it form and expand our perspectives.
+By externalising our experience onto paper, we give it form and expand our perspectives.
 What we write feeds back into how we live — and the life we live becomes substance for our writing — a cycle of creation and re-creation.

 We are the creators and what is created.
 We are the sculpture and the sculptor.
 Our lives are ever-evolving works of art.

-Why am I Here?
-Why am I Alive?
+Why am I here?

-2 thoughts on “Entering into Mastery: From Limitation to Conscious Co-Creation
+2 thoughts on “Entering into Mastery: From Limitation to Conscious Co-Creation”

-• Nice project -I would love to accompany you and sometimes bring my own experience as another facet of same insight
+Nice project -I would love to accompany you and sometimes bring my own experience as another facet of same insight

 Glad to actually meet you here